mirko-laruina/lsmsdb-EasyChat/README.md

-# Task 0: how to run
+# Large Scale and Multi Structured Databases - Task 0
 ## Development phase
 ### Spring
 The source file is compiled and the Spring server started using Maven